 Safety: Caustic soda, when added to water, increases in temperature significantly.
-It is also a strong alkaline solution and will burn when it comes in contact with your skin.
-You must be very careful not to spill or splash any on you at any time during the soap making process.
+It is also a strong alkaline solution and will burn when it comes into contact with your skin.
+You must be very careful not to spill or splash any on you at any time during the soap-making process.
 If you do get any on your skin, immediately rinse it off in cold running water.
 Always put on your safety glasses or goggles and your rubber gloves before handling caustic soda.
-Always add the caustic soda to the water and not the water to the caustic soda.
-Even after you have mixed the caustic soda solution in with your oils and have a soap, this soap mixture can still burn you as the saponification process is not complete until the soap is cured and the soap mixture is still very alkaline and can still burn you.
+Always add caustic soda to the water and not the water to the caustic soda.
+Even after you have mixed the caustic soda solution with your oils and have a soap, this soap mixture can still burn you as the saponification process is not complete until the soap is cured, and the soap mixture is still very alkaline and can still burn you.

 Put on your rubber gloves and your safety goggles.
-Using accurate kitchen scales, carefully weigh out all of your ingredients.
-I measure my caustic soda first, then pace it into a small dry bowl.
+Using accurate kitchen scales, carefully weigh out all your ingredients.
+I measure my caustic soda first, then place it into a small dry bowl.
 Then measure your distilled water and place it into your jug.
-Measure each of your oils and place them all together into your soap pot or stainless steel bowl.
+Measure each of your oils and place them all together into your soap pot or stainless-steel bowl.

 While you are waiting for the caustic soda solution to cool down, melt your solid oils using your soap pot.
 Add your liquid oils to your melted solid oils then place your second thermometer into the bowl of oils so that you can monitor the oil’s temperature.

-Once you have you caustic soda solution made up, and your oils melted, you will need to equalise their temperature until they are the same, somewhere in the range of 34 to 38 degree.
+Once you have your caustic soda solution made up, and your oils melted, you will need to equalise their temperature until they are the same, somewhere in the range of 34 to 38 degrees.
 To do this use hot and/or cold water in the sink and place the jug and/or bowl into the appropriate water.